Whether you’re just starting or have been playing for some time, one topic you can’t avoid is guitar chords.

 Where to start?

-In my ‘Guitar Scales – A Structural Framework’ article, I describe sound as a spectrum much like colour; I also explain western music divides this spectrum into 12 notes, thus creating the chromatic scale, and from there the first scale we use is the ‘major scale’ (Fig. 1).
+In my ‘Guitar Scale Theory 101: Understanding the Building Blocks of Music’ article, I describe sound as a spectrum much like colour; I also explain western music divides this spectrum into 12 notes, thus creating the chromatic scale, and from there the first scale we use is the ‘major scale’ (Fig. 1).

 If you don’t understand I suggest you click here and read up on what I’m trying to explain